- Better communication increases understanding, fosters trust, and stands out as the essential ingredient for getting things done.

-Think of it like this: if better communication is the key to most everything that you’re working on, better active listening is the first solid step to get there.
-The benefits of this simple, yet all too challenging, aspect of improved communication can’t be overstated.
+Think of it like this: if better communication is the key to almost everything that you’re working on, better active listening is the first solid step to get there.
+The benefits of this simple, yet all too challenging, aspect of improved and effective communication can’t be overstated.
 It’s fundamental.
 Best of all: it’s immediately available to practice.
 Did you get that, or were you just thinking about something else?

 6. Focus on feedback

 Like different communication channels, there are different avenues for feedback.
 If you’re offering a comment for all to see on a page, be tactful.
-The same goes with a piece of feedback in an open Slack channel or reply-all email.
+The same goes for a piece of feedback in an open Slack channel or reply-all email.
 If you’re aware of many eyes seeing the feedback, make sure whatever you say isn’t potentially embarrassing for someone.
 Always err on the side of caution.
 This doesn’t mean to be less explicit or candid, necessarily, it means to be mindful of the where and when.
 Quality feedback makes the work better, and feedback sincerely given should be sincerely received.
 But to that end, make sure the feedback focuses on the work (not the person) and offers suggestions and alternatives.
-This last bit is key, and often overlooked.
+This last bit is key and often overlooked.
 Why overlooked?
 It’s harder.
 It’s very easy to say, “I don’t like that.”
 (Not very helpful feedback, either.)
 It’s another thing to say, “I don’t think this part is striking the right tone, and here’s why.
 Maybe try this instead?”
 (And offer suggestions.)